 How to Prepare for When Federal Student Loan Relief Ends

-A new president-elect will take the oath of office on Jan.
-20. Joe Biden ran on a platform that included student loan reform, but the majority of his proposed actions would require congressional approval—a process that can take months or even years after an act is introduced to process and pass.
-But Biden could sign a similar executive order that would continue to suspend payments and maintain 0% interest.
+As a candidate, Biden ran on a platform that included student loan reform, but the majority of his proposed actions would require congressional approval—a process that can take months or even years after an act is introduced to process and pass.
+More recently, the president asked the Department of Education to study whether he could cancel student debt by executive order.

 Keep Up With the News